-In keeping with Pennyhill Park’s general air of indulgence, we had a couple of very good cocktails at the bar before dining at the Brasserie overlooking the spa garden, which was very romantically lit in the warm Spring evening.
-The hotel also has a more formal restaurant, the Latymer, but the food at the Brasserie was first class, as was the service from our charming and efficient waitress Madison.
+In keeping with Pennyhill Park’s general air of indulgence, we had a couple of very good cocktails at the bar before dining at the Brasserie – which has since been renamed Hillfield – which overlooks the spa garden, romantically lit in the warm Spring evening.
+The hotel also has a more formal restaurant, the Michelin-starred Latymer, but the food at the more casual restaurant was first class, as was the service from our charming and efficient waitress Madison.

 We started with Coronation chicken with cauliflower and coconut puree and torched mackerel with crab and avocado before enjoying some superbly cooked Beef Wellington and loin of beef with dauphinoise potatoes.
 We finished off with an excellent selection of British cheeses and felt extremely well looked after as we ambled back through the hotel to our room.

-There was a wide breakfast selection of cooked and cold, including a vast range of freshly-squeezed juices and then it was time to try out the circular walk around the golf course before heading back to the spa to continue the indulgence.
+The following morning there was a wide breakfast selection of cooked and cold options, including a vast range of freshly-squeezed juices, and then it was time to try out the circular walk around the golf course before heading back to the spa to continue the indulgence.
 Those not on a strict rugby training regime will find the whole Pennyhill Park experience extremely relaxing.

 Pennyhill Park hotel and spa,